vvzen/osc-route-midi-examples/README.md

 You can run it via the processing-java binary.

-processing-java --sketch=/full/path/to/processing_read_midi --run
+`processing-java --sketch=/full/path/to/processing_read_midi --run`

 You can also export the .pde sketch to an app:

-processing-java --sketch=/full/path/to/processing_read_midi --output=/where/you/like --export
+`processing-java --sketch=/full/path/to/processing_read_midi --output=/where/you/like --export`

 ## node\_receive\_osc

+This example shows how to receive osc messages in nodejs using UDP as transport using the `osc` nodejs package.

+## node\-bridge\-osc

 This example shows how to receive osc messages in nodejs using UDP as transport and the osc package.